 It can be difficult for any parent to keep a child out of trouble.
 Juveniles tend to act impulsively.
 When their behavior crosses over into the criminal justice system, it’s natural to feel overwhelmed and stressed.
 Call an experienced Frisco juvenile crimes lawyer and take the first step to getting your child’s life back on track.

-At Edgett Law Firm, we regularly handle juvenile cases in Frisco, TX and know the system inside and out.
+At the Edgett Law Firm, we regularly handle juvenile cases in Frisco, TX and know the system inside and out.
 When we represent your child, you can expect a strong, aggressive defense team that will explore every option to protect your child’s future.

 Are you ready to explore your legal options?
 Call our law offices to schedule a free consultation with our skilled attorneys today.